Tendonitis Treatment Twin Oaks, MO

 Tennis Elbow

-Symptoms of tennis elbow include pain and tenderness on the outer part of the elbow, and a weak grip.
+Symptoms of tennis elbow include pain and irritation on the outer part of the elbow, and weak grip strength.

 Golfer’s Elbow

-Tendonitis Treatment in Twin Oaks, MO: Causes
+Tendonitis Treatment in Twin Oaks, MO: Are You at Risk?

-• Lack of flexibility — Less physically active people who are not regularly stretching or engaging in activities that promote flexibility may be more susceptible to developing tendonitis.
+• Lack of flexibility — Individuals who are not regularly stretching or engaging in activities that promote flexibility may be at higher risk of developing tendonitis.

 Physical Therapy in Twin Oaks, MO for Tendonitis Treatment

-• Manual physical therapy is a type of physical therapy that involves hands-on techniques to relieve pain and improve mobility.
+• In Manual physical therapy your therapist will use hands-on techniques to relieve pain and improve mobility.
 It may include massage, joint mobilization, and soft tissue mobilization.

-• Ultrasound therapy is a type of physical therapy that uses sound waves to treat soft tissue injuries like tendonitis.
+• Ultrasound therapy is a type of physical therapy that uses high-frequency sound waves to treat soft tissue injuries like tendonitis.

-• Education and lifestyle modifications from your physical therapist can provide education on proper ergonomics to help reduce the risk of re-injury.
-They may also provide guidance on changes to your lifestyle such as diet, exercise, and proper posture to help promote optimal function and mobility.
+• Education and lifestyle modifications from your physical therapist can teach you proper body mechanics to help prevent further injury.
+The physical therapist may also offer advice on lifestyle modifications such as nutrition, exercise, and proper posture to help promote optimal function and mobility.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Twin Oaks, MO